Why A Henson Trust Could Matter For Your Family

-SA v Metro Vancouver Housing Corp, 2019 SCC 4, released Jan.
-25, determined a Henson trust cannot be used to exclude beneficiaries from social benefits, provided the trust meets certain conditions.
+SA v Metro Vancouver Housing Corp was a previous case.
+It determined a Henson trust cannot be used to exclude beneficiaries from social benefits.
+This is provided the trust meets certain conditions.

-S.A., a long-term tenant in a Vancouver subsidized housing project, and her sister are trustees of a fund arranged for S.A.’s care, maintenance, education or benefit.
-When S.A. refused to disclose trust information, the housing agency declined rental assistance on the basis the trust is an asset whose value is needed to determine eligibility.
+S.A., which is someones name, was a long-term tenant in a Vancouver subsidized housing project.
+Her sister was a trustee of a fund arranged for S.A.’s care, maintenance, education or benefit.
+When S.A. refused to disclose trust information, the housing agency declined rental assistance.
+They did so on the basis the trust is an asset whose value is needed to determine eligibility.
 The SCC found otherwise.

-The trust is arranged so S.A. cannot unilaterally collapse it or compel her co-trustee to pay her any legal fees and taxes.
+The trust is arranged so S.A. cannot unilaterally collapse it.
+She cannot compel her co-trustee to pay her any legal fees and taxes.